Lumkani/jobs/structure/README.md

 :::tip
 **Atoms** and **Molecules** are the most reusable components out of the **Component Model** as both of them have the least amount of context.
 They tend to have very little props.
 :::

+Here at Lumkani we use Quasar as a UI Component library, so that means that it already provides us with *Atoms*, *Molecules* and possibly *Organisms*.

+In most cases we would probably want to customize/extend some of the Quasar components to suite our needs.
+So if we want to extend a Molecule, we would just need to create a new Molecule with our necessary features.

+For example, lets say we have a Quasar component called `QInput` (which is a molecule) and I want to add some custom features to it and we called it `LumkaniInput`, it should still be a molecule.
+So it's very important to keep in mind in what way you are extending components as the Component Model tries to create a framework for reasoning about when to create components